Visual Impairment IconHigh Contrast

 Violet smiled, gave the ante-educationalist a penny, and quickened her pace; but Miss Reed was so fleet, she was in the forest before Violet who did not like to run after her, could get near her.

 When Violet at length found herself in that “mighty cathedral of leaves,” she could not see Miss Reed anywhere.
-Violet wandered about for some time, admiring to ecstacy the patriarchs of the forest, who, unlike other patriarchs, had green heads on gray shoulders, she listened to the sweet warbling of the birds, and she gathered lovely mosses, scarce fungi, feathery ferns, and sweet wild flowers.
+Violet wandered about for some time, admiring to ecstacy the patriarchs of the forest, who, unlike other patriarchs, had green heads on gray shoulders.
+She listened to the sweet warbling of the birds, and she gathered lovely mosses, scarce fungi, feathery ferns, and sweet wild flowers.

 Presently she came close to two magnificent old thorns, whose branches were intertwined, and the nutty fragrance of whose white and pink blossoms––for it was now the merry month of May––intoxicated the sense.
 Under the odoriferous shade of these thorns, the trunk of a fallen tree formed a pleasant seat.
 Violet saw two persons sitting there side by side.
-One of them Miss Reed; the other was a very tall elegant young man.
+One of them was Miss Reed; the other was a very tall and elegant young man.
 He held Miss Reed’s hand in his own.
 Her head rested on his shoulder.

 Yet Violet’s eyes filled with tears, and her heart sank.
 There was a choking sensation in her throat, and a blank wall seemed to rise before and around her, shutting out all verdant glories of the forest, and that long green vista, at the end which, bathed in golden mist and rosy light, was the indistinct outline of a castle in the air––a castle which Violet, unconsciously to herself, was the architect.